French Basic Language Program

 The focus of the course is on building real-life communicative skills in listening, speaking, reading and writing in a fun, dynamic environment.
 The course covers such topics as food, travel, health, modern technology, and integrates information about Quebec, West Africa, and other Francophone cultures.Students actively interact with each other in pairs or small groups.
 In this course you will learn to narrate in the present, past, future, to use direct and indirect object pronouns, order a meal, read a recipe, and plan a trip.
 Extra optional help sessions are available several times weekly for students to practice French in the friendly, comfortable Language Center.

-For the Current Semester Syllabus and Schedule of Classes, Click: French II (FREN 150)
+For the upcoming Semester Schedule of Classes, Click: French II (FREN 150)

 Fren-220 is a third-semester intermediate French course that develops students' linguistic proficiency in all four skills (listening, speaking, reading, writing) while emphasizing cultural competency and connections to other disciplines.
 Lessons are conducted entirely in French and students are encouraged to participate fully.
 If needed, questions or discussions in English take place during office hours, or before and after class.